DISCUSSION OF SECTION 5.11: RETAILING OR RESELLING

 B. Exception #2: A Consultant can do a "buy X, get shipping free" OR "buy X, get tax-recoupment free."
 In this context, the accessories still sell for the retail prices.
 The free shipping or free tax-recoupment must be used on the current order, not on future orders.
 Any time a Consultant sells "tax-recoupment free," they need to be aware of all sales tax requirements, and we recommend they consult their tax professional.
 (See: GENERAL SALES/USE TAX RECOUPMENT OR REIMBURSEMENT/NEXUS)

-5. Another way to violate the policy against selling below the retail prices is to auction off items.
+Another way to violate the policy against selling below the retail prices is to auction off items.
+So in auctions, you need to start at the retail prices.
 Of course, in an auction, the items are unlikely to sell for the retail prices.
 If you start the auction of an accessory at the retail price, please keep in mind: GENERAL SALES/USE TAX RECOUPMENT OR REIMBURSEMENT/NEXUS.

 A. Exception #1: If you donate accessories to a charity and the charity raffles or auctions off the items, that is allowed.
 The Consultant must not be involved in the auction after the initial donation.

-2. A Consultant offers, "Pay your invoice before midnight tonight (*purchase*), and you will receive a free accessory in your package."
-Or a Consultant includes a free piece in the package with the order "just because."
+- A Consultant offers, "Pay your invoice before midnight tonight (*purchase*), and you will receive a free accessory in your package."

 Selling non-Paparazzi alongside Paparazzi.
 Another common violation of Section 5.11 is selling/promoting or offering non-Paparazzi items alongside Paparazzi accessories.
 Although non-Paparazzi content may exist on the same page, Paparazzi Content must stand on its own.
 This requirement against promoting, selling, or giving away non-Paparazzi also appears in Sections 5.10, 5.11, 5.13, and 5.15.
 Mixing products may give customers the mistaken idea that non-Paparazzi items are affiliated with Paparazzi or are Paparazzi products.